Last Updated on

 Journaling is one of the most powerful ways to let your emotions out.
 By putting words down on paper it’s almost like talking to someone that will absorb everything you say.

 I personally have journaled many times and found that is was beneficial for keeping my sanity.
-My favorite journal now is my bullet journal.
+This is my favorite bullet journal.

 18. Watch Your Favorite Movie or TV Show